nmfs-fish-tools/ghactions4r/README.md

 ```
 `use_*()` functions in the `workflows` package work like [`use_*()` functions in the `usethis` package](https://github.com/r-lib/usethis#usage).

-Open the R package to include the workflow in and run the function of choice:
+Open the cloned repository of the R package to include the workflow in and run the function of choice:

 - To run R CMD check using linux (R release and R development), mac (R release), and windows (R release):
 ```r